Muskingum Electric Railroad: Decline

-In later years of the railroad, the coal tipple was moved much farther down the line, a result of the diminishing coal supply.
+In later years of the railroad, the coal loading area was moved much farther down the line, a result of the diminishing coal supply.
 This shortened the journey significantly, requiring only one train to shuttle coal.
 E50C 100 was retired as a result, and the rest of the line would go unused.

-The line as a whole is now defunct, as the captive coal mine has since run out of economically recoverable coal.
-The coal was notably extracted by the largest dragline ever built, "Big Muskie", and was operated by the Central Ohio Coal Company.
+This move was accounted for from the start of the railroad, as the northern end of mine only had around half as much recoverable coal from the rest.

 The railroad closed in January 2002, and by 2004 was scrapped entirely.
-The land was reclaimed shortly after, becoming The Wilds.
-Both of the E50C locomotives were scrapped, in addition to the hoppers.
+By this point, the mine had run out of economically recoverable coal, and the land was reclaimed shortly after, with a large portion becoming The Wilds.
+All of the operational rolling stock was also scrapped in 2004, which included both E50C's and hoppers.